BannerCoe/animation-playground-android/README.md

 Actually, I play with animation on my local.
 But, After watching this [Get Animated (Android Dev Summit '18)][1].
 I got a idea to make simple project that are arranged by type of animation according to that talk.

 ##### Cover Animation
-This projec will cover following animation
+This project will cover following animation

 - [ ] View Animation
 - [ ] Value Animator